-One of the eight specific wine growing areas in the Austrian province or generic wine growing area of Lower Austria.
-From 1995 to 2007 it was called Donauland, but this name never really caught on.
-The new name Wagram became valid from the 2007 vintage onwards.
-The soil elevation north of the Danube that gives the name extends from Feuersbrunn in the west to Heldenberg in the northeast.
+One of the eight specific wine-growing areas in the Austrian province or generic wine-growing region of Lower Austria.
+From 1995 to 2007 it was called Donauland, but this confusing name never caught on because the Danube also flows through other wine-growing areas.
+The new name Wagram became valid from the 2007 vintage.
+The eponymous elevation north of the Danube stretches from Feuersbrunn in the west to Heldenberg in the northeast.
 The name (Wachrain) is derived from "Wogenrain" or "Wogenrand", which was the former edge of the Danube in the Tullner Feld during the last ice age.
-On a base of primary rock lies a spring horizon of sea sand, above which the loess towers up to twelve metres high.
-The yellow soil has a high water storage capacity and provides for multi-layered wines.
+On a base of primary rock lies a spring horizon of marine sand, above which loess piles up to twelve metres high.
+The yellow soil has a high water storage capacity and makes for complex wines.

 For me, Lexicon from wein.plus is the most comprehensive and best source of information about wine currently available.Egon Mark

 Diplom-Sommelier, Weinakademiker und Weinberater, Volders (Österreich)